MuhammadAshiqAmeer/Federated-Learning-Intel-OpenFL/README.md

   bash Start
   ```
   - Start the director in director machine(without docker)
+  - Go to the mounted docker directory in envoy machine.
   - Start the envoys in envoy machines
   ```
   bash StartEnvoy